 Every subject at St. John's is planned thoroughly with clear and comprehensive coverage of the relevant National Curriculum and/or qualification aims.
 Subject leaders work together across the Preparatory and Senior schools as a matter of course to ensure their subject is logically sequenced and taught exceptionally well.
 This ensures that pupils, from the Early Years Foundation Stage right through to Sixth Form, make excellent progress in every subject over time.
 As a result, pupils achieve consistently outstanding results in their qualifications.

-The Early Years Foundation Stage
+The Early Years Foundation Stage and early reading

-Please see our separate EYFS policy, overseen by the Head of Early Years.
+Please see our separate EYFS and early reading policies, which are overseen by the Head of Early Years.

 Subjects from Key Stages 1 to 5